spcourse/website/_schedules/Scientific Programming/index.md

 - Theory: Explanations both written and in the form of video's.
 - Practice: Exercises to test your understanding of the theory.
-- Assignments: Bigger programming problems, that require combining multiple programming concepts.
+- Assignments: Bigger programming problems that require combining multiple programming concepts.

 The modules are grouped into levels, you have to make one module per level.
 For some levels you have the choice between two different modules.
 When there is such a choice, you will learn the same programming concepts, but often in different thematic context (i.e. different scientific fields).